justincarothers/overtime/README.md

 # Overtime App

-## REQUIREMENTS: Company needs documentation declaring if esalary emplyees did or did not use overtime each week.
+## REQUIREMENTS: Company needs documentation declaring if salary employees did or did not use overtime each week.

 ## Models
 	-Post ->